Netflix Is Letting Some People Speed Up Playback. That's A Big Deal For Blind Fans

 After years of quick listening, Bacon says that listening to audio description at normal speed just sounds slow.

 It's a similar but opposite situation for people who are deaf or hard of hearing who read a show's closed captioning.
-Some viewers might prefer to watch at a slower speed in order to better read the captioning.
+Some viewers might prefer to watch at a slower speed to better read the captioning.
 The option "creates more accessibility, including for deaf and hard of hearing people," National Association of the Deaf CEO Howard A. Rosenblum tells NPR.

 Netflix isn't putting the speed options on all devices.
 They're available on Android mobile now, and the company says it's testing the feature on iOS and on the website.